TemposAlphabet/Puzzle-Games/README.md

 Download the Tempos_Alphabet.apk file using your android phone.

-[Even though your phone will say otherwise, the file is completely safe!]
+[Even though your phone will say otherwise, the file is completely safe.]